 Small business grants for new and expanding businesses

 If you are starting a small business, there are few small business grants that provide financial assistance.
 However, a small business seeking to grow can find a range of options available, including interest-free and low-interest loans and mentoring.
 Assistance programs cover a wide range of industries – from farming and fishing to high-tech and aerospace.
-There is a range of grants available, with many focused on boosting research and development.
+There is a range of grants available, with many focused on boosting research and development for business growth.

 Small business grants to increase competitiveness and productivity